Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/testing.rst

 The maven command will:

 * Copy the application resources files from ~/dcs-beam-flh-java/src/main/app-resources to /application
+* Retrieve from BEAM website all the Java artifacts required to run BEAM
-* Compile the FLH Operator Java files and resources and place the compiled libraries (BEAM and the FLH operator) in the correct location
+* Compile the FLH Operator Java files and resources and place the compiled libraries in the correct location

 Application check
 ^^^^^^^^^^^^^^^^^